 Acceptable for mixed usage.
 They have a satisfactory audio reproduction, and their small and portable design will be great for commuting, especially since they have a decent noise isolation performance.
 They can be fairly stable for sports if you use the stability fin sleeves, but their bulky bud design might not fit everyone well.
 They barely leak, which is great for the office, but their very short battery life won’t be suitable for a normal workday.
 Like some truly wireless headphones, their latency is very high and won’t be suited for watching TV content.
 Also, their latency issues and their mediocre microphone make them a very poor option for gaming.

-Decent for critical listening.
+Decent for neutral listening.
 The Anker Zolo Liberty+ have a powerful, extended, and consistent bass, a well-balanced mid range, and a very good and accurate treble.
 However, the bass is ever so slightly boomy, the mid range is slightly recessed (which pushes vocals and lead instruments to the back of the mix), and some S and T sounds in the treble may sound overly sharp.
 Nevertheless, these headphones are versatile for a wide variety of music genres and will sound good on bass-heavy tracks.
 You can also select a few EQ presets in their app.

 Decent for commuting and traveling.
 Their in-ear fit offers good isolation performance, but they don’t do that much against lower-end frequencies like engine rumble.
 However, you’ll be able to listen at higher volumes since they barely leak.
 They are easy to carry around, but their 3-hour battery life won’t be ideal for long rides and flights.
 On the upside, with up to 48 hours of battery life advertised in their case, you should have enough battery for most trips, if you take breaks during your listening sessions.